How to create the perfect exhibition plan for event success

 Your exhibition plan also needs to include your post-event communications, which should be completed and ready to go before the exhibition starts.

-Whether this be emails, brochures, flyers, or maybe even product samples, your post-event communications should bolster the objectives you set out at the start of your plan.
+Whether this is emails, brochures, flyers or even product samples, your follow-up should support the objectives you set at the start of your plan.

-Every hour counts after an exhibition, so strike whilst the iron is hot!
+Every hour counts after an exhibition, so strike while the iron is hot.

 And finally; have a ‘plan B’ in case of bad weather!